slimandslam/schwab-client-js/docs/SchwabConfig.md

 ### Adding API Products

-When you create your app on developer.schwab.com, you have to make some choices that impact the use of the API (See Figure 1 below).
+When you create your app on developer.schwab.com, you have to make some choices that impact the use of the API (See Figure 1 above).
 First, you have the option of including one or both of the API "products':

 - Accounts and Trading Production
 - Market Data Production